Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

 Ways to reduce your stamp duty bill

-First-time buyer relief is the most common saving.
-Beyond that, certain property types (such as shared ownership purchases or properties bought through a company) have different rules, and in some situations it may be possible to apportion part of the purchase price to moveable contents (fixtures and fittings) that are not subject to SDLT.
+First-time buyer relief is the saving most people use.
+On top of that, some property types follow different rules, such as shared ownership purchases or homes bought through a company, and in certain cases part of the price can be assigned to moveable contents like fixtures and fittings, which do not attract SDLT.

 Claim first-time buyer relief